metagenome-atlas/atlas/docs/index.rst

 ****************

-Metagenome-atlas is a easy-to-use metagenomic pipeline based on `snakemake <https://snakemake.github.io/>`_.
+Metagenome-Atlas is a easy-to-use metagenomic pipeline based on `snakemake <https://snakemake.github.io/>`_.
 It handles all steps from QC, Assembly, Binning, to Annotation.

 You can start using atlas with three commands::